 While filming GoT, Clarke has managed to squeeze in a few memorable film gigs, including her turn as Sarah Connor in Terminator Genisys and a lead role in the romantic drama Me Before You.
 And her next movie role is even bigger, even though we don’t know who she’s playing.

-Regarding her character in the untitled Han Solo film, Clarke tells Rolling Stone, “[a]ll I can say is she’s awesome.”
-As with any project of this magnitude, all details are completely under wraps, but be prepared to see her light up the screen in the project come 2018.
+Regarding her character in the upcoming Han Solo film, Clarke tells Rolling Stone, “[a]ll I can say is she’s awesome.”
+As with any project of this magnitude, all details are completely under wraps, but be prepared to see her light up the screen.

-Following April’s psychological thriller Voice from the Stone and the aforementioned seventh season of GoT, we’ve got one more opportunity to see Clarke in 2017.
-The thriller Above Suspicion, directed by Phillip Noyce, is due out later this year.
-Based on the true story of FBI agent Mark Putnam, Clarke stars alongside Boardwalk Empire’s Jack Huston and child star-turned-indie queen Thora Birch.
+Following April’s psychological thriller Voice from the Stone and the aforementioned seventh season of GoT, you still have another opportunity to see Clarke on screen.
+The thriller Above Suspicion, directed by Phillip Noyce, is based on the true story of FBI agent Mark Putnam, Clarke stars alongside Boardwalk Empire’s Jack Huston and child star-turned-indie queen Thora Birch.

 And hopefully a few more in the works